Keyboard shortcuts

 }

 Since we will be handling proof generation in the browser, it will be slower than proof generation handled by the Rust client.
-Check out the tutorial on how to use delegated proving in the browser to speed up proof generation.
+Check out the tutorial on delegated proving to speed up proof generation in the browser.

-Edit app/page.tsx to call webClient() on a button click:
+Edit app/page.tsx to call createMintConsume() on a button click:

 "use client";